 - if the Resource reservation field in the DCI is set to 0, then the subframe is assumed as a NB-IoT UL subframe

-- if the Resource reservation field in the DCI is set to 1, then the subframe is assumed as a NB-IoT UL subframe if it is not fully reserved according to the higher layer parameters.
+- if the Resource reservation field in the DCI is set to 1, then the subframe is assumed as a NB-IoT UL subframe if it is not fully reserved according to the higher layer parameters (a subframe is considered fully reserved if and only if all SC-FDMA symbols of the NPUSCH format 1 transmission are reserved in the subframe).

 - for NPUSCH format 2 transmission

-- the subframe is assumed as a NB-IoT UL subframe if it is not fully reserved according to the higher layer parameters.
+- the subframe is assumed as a NB-IoT UL subframe if it is not fully reserved according to the higher layer parameters (a subframe is considered fully reserved if and only if all SC-FDMA symbols of the NPUSCH format 2 transmission are reserved in the subframe).

 - In all other cases,